Laancelot/Laancelot/README.md

 😄 I’m a graduate engineer with a major in computer science; I contributed to [MarkUs](https://github.com/MarkUsProject/Markus) as part of my year-end project

 🔭 I’m a MOOC nerd, some of the most recent ones I completed are:
-- Cryptography I at Stanford University (2018)
+- Cryptography I at Stanford University (February 2018)
+- Acumen - Human Centered Design (March 2019)
 - upGrad - Java programming (June 2020)
 - Packt - the Java workshop (July 2020)

 👯 I’m interested in:
-- collaborating on open-source projects related (for example) to privacy or alternative mobile OSes
+- collaborating on open-source projects related, for example, to privacy or alternative mobile OSes
 - the wider Tech for Good ecosystem (bonus points if your org is a B-corp)

 <br />